 5. Save and share your screencast

-Finally, you’re ready to share your screencast!
-Snagit offers a wide array of the most popular sharing destinations, including Google Drive, Dropbox, Screencast.com, Box, Slack, Outlook, and more.
-You can also save it as an MP4 or GIF to your computer.
+It offers a wide range of popular sharing destinations, such as Google Drive, Dropbox, Slack, Outlook, and TechSmith Screencast®.
+You can also save your screencast as an MP4 or GIF file directly to your computer for further editing.

 1. Record your webcam

 With Snagit’s picture-in-picture video tool, you can record your webcam while simultaneously recording your screen – this is a great way to add a layer of personality to your screencast.
 This personal touch can make your video feel more human and will keep your viewer engaged.